 4. Belief systems and religions.

-Our multi-denominational instruction leads our children to:
+Our equality based l instruction leads our children to:

 - Understand the concept and importance of different beliefs and values, religious and non-religious.